Project 4: A Scheme Interpreter

 work just yet.

 symbol for the file name.
-For example, to load tests.scm
+For example, to load tests.scm, evaluate the

 following call expression.